CKATEPTb-minecraft/Atom/README.md

                 })
-                .map(Tuple2::getT1) // remove attached data from chain .sync() // switch to server thread scheduler .runAndNoWait(player -> player.damage(5)) // deal damage without freeze current thread .rude() // switch to mixed thread (process in current thread if allowed else in server thread) .run(playerConsumer) // We do not know what is in this Consumer, so we reproduce it in a rude stream .immediate() // switch to current thread
+                .map(Tuple2::getT1) // remove attached data from chain .sync() // switch to server thread scheduler .promise(player -> player.damage(5)) // deal damage without freeze current thread .async() // switch to async thread scheduler .run(playerConsumer) // We do not know what is in this Consumer, so we can receive error .immediate() // switch to current thread
                 .run(player -> player.sendMessage("Wow, deal message from current thread again"));
     }
 }
 ```
 * Start work